logichub/brande-help-center/section-3-creating-content/create-manage-snippets.md

 On the Snippets list page or in edit view:

-**Delete button** (trash icon or "Delete Snippet" button)
+Click the **Delete Snippet** button (or trash icon).

-Click to delete.
-A confirmation dialog appears: "Are you sure?"
+A confirmation dialog appears: "Are you sure you want to delete this snippet?".

 Click **Delete Snippet** to confirm.